 The chart for Archer Daniels Midland (ADM) shows a support and resistance break confirmed by surges in the PVO.
 The stock broke resistance at the beginning of August as the PVO moved into positive territory with a sharp surge.
 Expanding volume on an upside breakout is bullish.
 After a three-month run, the stock broke support with a gap and another surge in the PVO.
 Notice how the PVO surged to 20 both times.
 This meant that the 12-day Volume EMA was some 20% above the 26-day Volume EMA.

 Chartists can fine-tune the PVO to highlight volume surges for a specific period.
 There are around 250 trading days in a year.
 Therefore, a 250-day EMA would represent average annual volume with a weighting towards the most recent periods.
 Using this for the long EMA in the PVO, we can choose a short EMA to highlight volume surges that are above this average.
 A PVO(1,250) would be positive when the 1-day volume was above the 250-day Volume EMA.
 A PVO(5,250) would be positive when the 5-day Volume EMA is above the 250-day EMA.

 The chart for Merck (MRK) shows volume bars with a 5-day EMA in blue and a 250-day EMA in red.
 The PVO(1,250) is shown in the first indicator window (green) and the PVO(5,250) is shown in the lower indicator window (black).
 The signal line is not shown because there is no parameter entered.
 PVO(5,250,9) would show the PVO with a 9-day EMA for the signal line.

 From the chart above, we can see that the PVO(1,250) turned positive when a volume bar surged above the 250-day EMA (green arrows).
 The PVO(5,250) turned positive when the 5-day Volume EMA moved above the 250-day Volume EMA (blue arrows).
 As one might expect, PVO(1,250) crosses the zero line more often and is just a little bit quicker.
 Basically, volume is above average when PVO(1,250) is positive and below average when negative.
 A breakout on above-average volume is more robust than one with below-average volume.
-Same thing goes for a support break.
+The same is true for a support break.